 Be it allotment or garden.
-Do you ever gaze at the beautiful oasis you have created and wish that you could capture just how fabulous it is?
+Do you ever gaze at the beautiful oasis you have created and wish you were better at garden photography?
+And that you could capture just how fabulous it is?
 To let others feel the beauty of the sun shining through the leaves?
 Or the dew clinging to a newly opened rose?
 Only to find that despite best efforts the image you get lacks the magic that your eye could see.
 Well I decided to put this right by attending a garden photography course and wanted to share the secrets with you.

 Know Your camera

 This wasn't learnt on this course but its important, so my first tip to you is learn as much as you can about your camera.
 For example on the course I did in the summer I learnt that my camera has a built in spirit level.
 Not sure how I didn't know this - I should have, its there in the viewfinder.
 But I didn't.
 This one nugget has lead to much more of my images actually being level and will save hours in editing time!